calcium | arginine | carnitine | magnesium | selenium | zinc | vitamin D

-Actually, there aren’t many foods high in vitamin D. So, the main source of vitamin D, for most people, is exposure to sunlight.
+Actually, there aren’t many plant-based foods high in vitamin D. So, the main source of vitamin D for vegetarians is exposure to sunlight.
 The body produces vitamin D when the skin is exposed to sun radiation.

 Boron raises testosterone levels

-Boron is an essential nutrient which is vital for the body.
-It enhances calcium and magnesium absorption.
+Boron is an essential nutrient that enhances calcium and magnesium absorption.
 Also, it raises vitamin D and testosterone levels.
 A daily dose of 6 mg may increase free testosterone levels about 20%!